What is the China Standards 2035 Plan and How Will it Impact Emerging Industries?

 A major benefit of leading standards is being able to influence them in a way that benefits one’s own strengths and ambitions.
 In this way, if China were to lead standard setting, they may be used to privilege domestic companies, such as the telecommunications giant Huawei.

 Besides influencing the direction of standards, however, is the more basic issue of licensing fees.
 Because most proprietary standards in the tech industry are created by foreign companies, China is the world’s second largest payer of licensing fees in the world.
 China Standards 2035, then, seeks to reverse this relationship and make China a net recipient of licensing fees.

-That is not to say, however, that China Standards 2035 will necessarily completely shut out foreign companies.
+That is not to say, however, that China Standards 2035 will necessarily shut out foreign companies completely.
 As long as foreign companies remain industry leaders in tech, their voices and input will still be influential in setting standards and will be in demand by Chinese companies.

-In the near-term, China’s push to lead standards will add more fuel to already existing trade tensions, particularly in regards to tech.
-The US, for example, recently issued rules that will require chipmakers using US technology to acquire a license to be able to sell to Huawei.
-Policies such as these may become more common as technology tensions between China and the US increase.
+In the near-term, China’s push to lead standards will add more fuel to already existing trade tensions, particularly in regards to tech, as discussed in a timely report by the Hinrich Foundation on Strategic US-China Decoupling in the Tech Sector.
+The US, for example, issued rules in May that would require chipmakers using US technology to acquire a license to be able to sell to Huawei.
+However, on June 30, it was reported that the US Federal Communications Commission (FCC) had “formally designated Huawei Technologies Co and ZTE Corp as posing threats to US national security”.
+Decisions such as these are likely to become more common as technology tensions between China and the US increase.

 If the global tech industry continues to become more politicized, it is possible that global standards gradually bifurcate in kind.
 As such, in sensitive tech areas that relate to personal data and national security, global standards may become split into those complying with Chinese standards and those applied elsewhere.